-Table 1: VISIR imager filter characteristics, following the manufacturer specifications, except for the central wavelengths noted with which were re-determined with a monochromator and the WCU because they deviate from specifications.
-The last 3 columns give, respectively, the theoretical expectations under BLIP and excellent weather conditions, the median and effective sensitivities obtained in various weather conditions during the re-commissioning of VISIR.
-The median sensitivites only take into account the pure integration time ($t{\rm src}$), while the effective sensitivities include overheads due to chopping and nodding ($t{\rm tot}$, see § 4.5).
+Table 1: Characteristics of the filters for the VISIR imager, following the manufacturer specifications, except for the central wavelengths noted with1 which were re-determined with a monochromator and the WCU because they deviate from specifications.
+The last 3 columns give, respectively, the theoretical expectations under BLIP and excellent weather conditions, the median and effective sensitivities obtained in various weather conditions during the recommissioning of VISIR.
+The median sensitivities only take into account the pure integration time ($t{\rm src}$), while the effective sensitivities include overheads due to chopping and nodding ($t{\rm tot}$, see § 4.5).
 The sensitivities were obtained using the curve-of-growth method on data obtained in perpendicular chopping/nodding directions (4 beams).